FDio/csit/docs/toi/test_code_guidelines.md

     specifically and in a reasonable length (“short sentence”).
     See https://wiki.fd.io/view/CSIT/csit-test-naming

-  + Python implementation of a keyword is a function, so its name in the python library should be lowercase_with_underscores.
+  + Python implementation of a keyword is a static method, so its name in the python library should be lowercase_with_underscores.
     Robot call sites should usename with first letter capitalized, and spaces.